 SFHA has also asked that, if the moratorium is extended, the Scottish Government provides increased financial support for tenants in/at risk of arrears.
 SFHA has also called for clear national messaging which states this is not a ‘rent holiday’ and outlines the importance of paying rent by tenants who can do so.

-The group will meet again in late September, when the SFHA's next data report will be discussed and early conversations on what support the sector might require from government can begin.
+The group will meet again in late October, when the SFHA's next data report will be discussed and detailed conversations regarding rent levels for 2021/22 will begin.